 Our 3 Values

-To be Gospel-centered means to focus on Jesus, who He is and what He has done, not on who we are and what we have done or will do for God.
+To be hold onto truth means that we focus on Jesus, who He is and what He has done, not on who we are and what we have done or will do for God.
 The Gospel is the good news about Jesus Christ (Mark 1:1) who came “to seek and save the lost" (Luke 19:12).

-As a Gospel-Centered church we are committed to:
+As a church that values Truth church we are committed to:

 - Reading the whole Bible as the Gospel of Jesus Christ (Luke 24).